zoot101/snapraid-daily/README.md

 This step is also skipped if the **\--scrub-only** argument to the script is used.

-## Step 4 - Check Array For Changes
+## Step 5 - Check Array for Changes

 Runs **snapraid diff** to check the array for changes to determine if a sync is required or not.